 A delegation from the Son La Provincial People's Committee surveyed the school construction site in Muong Lan commune.
 Photo: Quoc Tuan.

-Mr. Nguyen Dinh Viet suggested that departments, branches, and People's Committees of border communes need to pay special attention and prioritize these projects, focus on leadership and direction, promptly complete the planning, and fully prepare conditions for investment and construction implementation.
+Mr. Nguyen Dinh Viet requested that departments, branches, and People's Committees of border communes pay special attention and prioritize these projects, focus on leadership and direction, promptly complete planning, and fully prepare conditions for investment and construction implementation.

-Tospeed up, The Chairman of the Provincial People's Committee assigned the Office of the Provincial People's Committee to set up a Zalo group including the Chairman, Permanent Vice Chairman of the Provincial People's Committee, Directors, Deputy Directors of relevant departments, Secretaries, Chairmen of People's Committees of border communes... to regularly update, exchange and grasp the situation.
+Tospeed up progress, The Chairman of the Provincial People's Committee assigned the Provincial People's Committee Office to set up a Zalo group including the Chairman, Permanent Vice Chairman of the Provincial People's Committee, Directors, Deputy Directors of relevant departments, Secretaries, Chairmen of People's Committees of border communes... to regularly update, exchange and grasp the situation.

-Departments and branches urgently review the work contents related to each area of responsibility, clearly determine the order of priority: which work needs to be done first, which work needs to be done later.
-The People's Committees of communes fully list specific tasks, make implementation plans for each content.
-The Department of Finance develops a detailed, overall plan based on the work contents of each department, branch and each commune.
-EstablishmentSupport TeamCommunes in implementing planning and investment procedures to provide timely guidance to localities...
+Departments and branches urgently review the work contents related to each field of responsibility, clearly determine the order of priority: which work needs to be done first, which work needs to be done later.
+People's Committees of communes fully list specific tasks, make implementation plans for each content.
+Department of Finance builds detailed and overall plans based on the work contents of each department, branch and each commune.
+EstablishmentSupport teamCommunes in implementing planning and investment procedures to provide timely guidance to localities...